 This post is sponsored by Tarkett NA; however, all thoughts and opinions are my own.

-Our last sunroom makeover happened nearly 5 years ago to the day.
+We told our sunroom builder maryland that we would paint and decorate the room ourselves because we were excited to keep changing it and keeping it fresh.
+The idea of always changing it around didn’t last very long because our last sunroom makeover happened nearly 5 years ago to the day.
 I remember because we were redoing it in time for Henry’s first birthday and he just turned 6 last week.
 The original makeover involved my husband removing the outdoor carpet and putting in wood flooring, which we painted a dark navy.
 I loved the look but it wasn’t meant to last forever.
 Not long after the original paint job, the floor started to scratch and there were divots and nail marks all over the floor from the dogs.
 As time went on they got worse, but I didn’t want to repaint the floors because I knew what would happen.
 Eventually we added a large rug to cover the not-so-pretty floors, took out the furniture that was in there and the room basically became just another playroom for the kids.
 Then it quickly turned into a catch all for pool towels and shoes.
 This go-round I wanted a durable floor that could withstand lots of foot traffic, dress up heels and toy dump trunks.
 With two dogs who exit via the sunroom to go to the backyard, and two kids who love to play rough, our new flooring had to last more than a few weeks.

 I had always loved the look of a faux wood flooring that could take a beating.
 We ended up choosing Tarkett Alder Cashmere in Cool Gray Vinyl Planks and could not be happier.
 Tarkett flooring is scratch resistant, indent resistant, waterproof and it won’t warp in extreme temperatures.
 We have been having an insane amount of rain and humidity here in Atlanta so waterproof flooring is a lifesaver.
 My husband was able to install it in a single afternoon due to it’s fast locking click system.
 It was quite possibly one of the easiest and fastest DIY projects he’s ever done (and trust me, there’s been a few thanks to yours truly).
 The variant in colors and overall lighter design really brightened up the room and made it look bigger.